TGAC/EI_scRNAseq_course/Tutorial1.md

 We will use the Galaxy tool 'featureCounts', part of the SubRead package, to count the number of reads aligned to each gene annotated in the `Arabidopsis_thaliana.TAIR10.37.gtf` file.
 In the tools search box, search and select the '**featureCounts**' tool.

 1. We will be examining the reads mapped to the `RNA STAR....mapped.bam` file, so in the 'Alignment file' box, make sure that dataset is selected.
-2. The data is unstranded (i.e. it originates from both strands of the genome, so make sure 'unstranded' is selected for 'Specify strand information'.
+2. The data is unstranded (i.e. it originates from both strands of the genome, so make sure `Unstranded` is selected for 'Specify strand information'.
 3. We uploaded the gene annotation to the history, so change 'Gene annotation file' to `in your history`.
 4. The 'Gene annotation file' should be the `Arabidopsis_thaliana.TAIR10.37.gtf` dataset.
 5. Check that `Gene-ID "\t" read-count (MultiQC/DESeq2/edgeR/limma-voom compatible)` is selected as 'Output format'.